The History of Human Marriage: Summary

-Scholarly reception
+Reception

 David Blankenhorn calls the book one of the best histories of human marriage, and considers it deservedly famous.
 He comments, however, that it leaves out a great deal of material while "skimming too quickly over too much."
 Blankenhorn believes, however, that scholarship subsequent to Westermarck's has tended to support his conclusions.

 Bertrand Russell extensively used citations from the book in Marriage and Morals.